nsidn98/nsidn98.github.io/_posts/2020-06-14-grad_school.md

 when the rejection letters came in, until I received the acceptance letter from Massachusetts Institute of Technology.

 ## Why this blog?
-I got admitted into a Masters program at MIT in the [AeroAstro Department](https://aeroastro.mit.edu/) (which I would try to convert to a PhD).
+I got admitted into a Masters program at MIT in the [AeroAstro Department](https://aeroastro.mit.edu/) (which I ~~would try to get it~~ converted to a PhD).
 My research interests include control and autonomy with a special focus on reinforcement learning.
 Along my journey, I have been helped by awesome mentors (seniors from my college, my research advisor, internship guides, professors and my family) and the only reason I got into this coveted university was because of their generosity in taking out time to help me with the applications.
 That is why I am writing this blog because I feel that this can help juniors who are thinking about applying.

 Q: 'But there are a lot of blogs and guides which do the same thing.
 Then why do we need your blog?'.